DerekPascarella/Temptation-EnglishPatchFMTowns/README.md

 </ul>

 <h2>To-Do</h2>
-Due to the game's use of an unidentified graphics format, two items remain untranslated as of version 0.9 of this patch.
+Due to the game's use of an unidentified graphic format, two items remain untranslated as of version 0.9 of this patch.
 <br><br>
 <ul>
 <li><b>Title Screen Logo</b>